Harald-U/istio-handson/workshop/exercise5.md

 #### Virtual Services
 A [VirtualService](https://istio.io/docs/reference/config/networking/virtual-service/) defines a set of traffic routing rules to apply when a host is addressed.
 Each routing rule defines matching criteria for traffic of a specific protocol.
 If the traffic is matched, then it is sent to a named [destination](https://istio.io/docs/reference/config/networking/virtual-service/#Destination) service (or [subset](https://istio.io/docs/reference/config/networking/destination-rule/#Subset) or version of it) defined in the service registry.

+The VirtualService is applied to the service making the request to another service.

 #### Destination Rules
 A [DestinationRule](https://istio.io/docs/reference/config/networking/destination-rule/) defines policies that apply to traffic intended for a service after routing has occurred.
 These rules specify configuration for load balancing, connection pool size from the sidecar, and outlier detection settings to detect and evict unhealthy hosts from the load balancing pool.
 Any destination `host` and `subset` referenced in a `VirtualService` rule must be defined in a corresponding `DestinationRule`.

+The DestinationRule is applied to the service receiving requests via a VirtualService.
+You always need both, VirtualService and DestinationRule, for Istio Traffic Management to work.

 #### Service Entries
 A [ServiceEntry](https://istio.io/docs/reference/config/networking/service-entry/) configuration enables services within the mesh to access a service not necessarily managed by Istio.
 The rule describes the endpoints, ports and protocols of a white-listed set of mesh-external domains and IP blocks that services in the mesh are allowed to access.
+This could be services outside Kubernetes, e.g. on another Cloud.

 **Note:** In our Cloud Native Starter example, the Virtual Services and Destination Rules were configured during the initial deployment of the services.